| Paper 1 | Paper 2 | Paper 3 | Final Exam |

-Directions: Please submit your writing assignments to me via e-mail.
-Save your file as a Word file (.doc) or Rich Text File (.rtf), and attach the file to your message.
+Please submit your writing assignments to me via e-mail.
+Save your file as a Word file (.doc or .docx), a Rich Text File (.rtf), or a PDF, and attach the file to your message.
 When sending assignments, your e-mail message should include your name, the class number (English 208), and the name of the assignment which is attached.
-Use correct MLA format to set up your pages and document your sources; for more information see The Writing Tutorial Services at Indiana University.
+Use correct MLA format to set up your pages and document your sources; for more information see The Online Writing Lab at Purdue University.
 Make sure that you eliminate spelling, grammar, and other mechanical errors from your writing.
-Send your e-mail to me at annw708@earthlink.net
+Send your e-mail to me at annw708@gmail.com

 Online Tutoring